Ascending aorta: Relations

 At the union of the ascending aorta with the aortic arch the caliber of the vessel is increased, owing to a bulging of its right wall.

 This dilatation is termed the bulb of the aorta, and on transverse section presents a somewhat oval figure.

 The ascending aorta is contained within the pericardium, and is enclosed in a tube of the serous pericardium, common to it and the pulmonary artery.

 The ascending aorta is covered at its commencement by the trunk of the pulmonary artery and the right auricula, and, higher up, is separated from the sternum by the pericardium, the right pleura, the anterior margin of the right lung, some loose areolar tissue, and the remains of the thymus; posteriorly, it rests upon the left atrium and right pulmonary artery.

 On the right side, it is in relation with the superior vena cava and right atrium, the former lying partly behind it; on the left side, with the pulmonary artery.

 Branches

 The only branches of the ascending aorta are the two coronary arteries which supply the heart; they arise near the commencement of the aorta from the aortic sinuses which are opposite the aortic valve.

 Clinical significance

 Porcelain aorta is extensive atherosclerotic calcification of the ascending aorta.
 It makes aortic surgery difficult, especially aortic cross-clamping, and incisions may result in excessive aortic injury and/or arterial embolism.

-The ascending aorta segment is of significant due to its susceptibility to aortic dissection, two times more than in the descending aorta.
+The ascending aorta segment is of significance due to its susceptibility to aortic dissection, two times more than in the descending aorta.
 Early detection of dissection is critical because it allows for prompt intervention to prevent potentially life-threatening complications.